MrMicrowaveOven/SpreadsheetCalculator/README.md

 2. What kind of automated testing do I want to use?
 I'm familiar with RSpec, and I love it.
 Easy to use, easy to read.
 However, Rails has that built-in testing library TestUnit that I've always wanted to try.
 I figured I'd start with TestUnit since there's no installation or anything involved, and make the switch if it really sucks.

 3. How do I want things stored in the database?
 Instructions are given in string format, then evaluated as a JSON.
-Since the objects are given as a string, then
+Since the objects are given as a string, then I'll probably keep it as such to begin with.
+If a time comes when I think it'll be easier to store `@cells` as an object, I can make the switch.

 ## Rails Setup